nimdz/nimdz/README.md

 ----
 ###  :man_technologist: About Me :

-- 👋 Hi, I’m Nimsara From Srilanka.
+- 👋 Hi, I’m Nimsara From Sri Lanka.
-- 👀 I’m interested in datascience.
+- 👀 I’m interested in DataScience & Programming.
 - 🌱 I’m currently learning Computer Science at University Of Colombo.

 ---